epicsoxyo/HeadlessZombieDemo/README.md

 2. Open the project in Unity 2022.3.5f1
 3. The code and assets are available for you to see for yourself.

+The demo is also available as a .unitypackage for you to import to a Unity project.

 ## Attribution

 This project uses assets from the Unity Asset Store: